TerrassaRocketTeam/hybrid-control-panel-web/readme.md

 ##### Connect to the program
 - 9. Open your favorite browser (chrome is recomended) and go to `localhost:5000`
 - 10. The default password is `previsió`.
-After logging in, you can unlock the other controls by pressing down control
+After logging in, you can unlock the other controls by pressing down control.
+The password can be changed in cong.js

 ##### Configure
 - 11. See conf.js to change the configuration of the software.
 Some changes may rquire restart of the server or `npm run build` to be executed (or both).